 When installing maple flooring over a concrete slab with radiant heat, MFMA recommends that the heating plant be activated 4 to 5 days prior to installation in order to drive excessive moisture out of the slab.
+Radiant Heating is not allowed in Anchored Resilient Floor Systems.

-Concrete Substrate Vapor Proofing
+Concrete Substrate Vapor Proofing (All Installations)